wp-plugins/shortpixel-image-optimiser/readme.txt

 We believe in a better society, so we support educational non-profits. <a href="http://shortpixel.com/contact">Contact us</a> and we’ll see how we can help!

+Help us spread a the word by recommending ShortPixel to your friends and collect 100 additional image credits for each referred sign up.
+Make money by promoting a great plugin with our <a href="https://shortpixel.com/free-sign-up-affiliate">50/50 affiliate program</a>.

 **Why use ShortPixel to optimize you images?**